OchuoleLiz/OchuoleLiz/README.md

 - 👋 Hi, I’m @OchuoleLiz
-- 👀 I’m interested in Fullstack Programming, and Software Development.
+- 👀 I’m interested in Fullstack Programming and Software Development.
 - 🌱 I’m currently learning Data Science and Web Development using Python Language and Web development using HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on developing applications and improving my programming experience.
 - � You can reach me via lizochuole@gmail.com